About Matt Perman

 - Practical: As Christians we are to think theologically about all of life for the sake of love.

-- 3 Questions on Productivity: A quick post with some core tips on the main mistake most people make with productivity, the core principle of productivity, and what productivity really is.
+- 3 Questions on Productivity: A brief post with core tips on avoiding the main mistake most people make with productivity, the core principle of productivity, and what productivity really is.

-- How to Get Your Email Inbox to Zero Every Day: My most popular post.
+- How to Get Your Email Inbox to Zero Every Day: The most popular post on WhatsBestNext.com.

 - Employees Are Not Overhead.
-A quick post on what it means to truly run our organizations as if people mattered.
+A brief post on what it means to truly run our organizations as if people mattered.

 - Why We Need to Give Creative and Competent Thought to Addressing Global Poverty.
 Productivity and leadership need to be applied especially for the sake of those who are oppressed and those who are in need.
-Our aim in being productive should not simply be to make our own lives go better, but to make other people’s lives better — to the point of investing ourselves radically for the those in greatest need.
+Our aim in being productive should not simply be to better our own lives, but to make other people’s lives better.